an4s3crwt/real-time-voice-translator/README.md

 3. **Select the source languag**e (the language you will speak) and the target language (the language you want to translate to).

-4. **Click the "Record" button** to start speaking.
+4. **Click the "Start" button** to start speaking.
 The recognized text will appear on the screen and be automatically translated.

 5. **Enjoy** real-time translation.